jeffdoubleyou/llm-prompt-router/README.md

 # LLM Prompt Router

+🚧 Work In Progress

-A production-ready OpenAI-compatible proxy with intelligent prompt routing, real-time metrics, and ML-based classifier fallback.
+An OpenAI-compatible proxy with intelligent prompt routing, real-time metrics, and ML-based classifier fallback.

 ## Architecture